jdolitsky/TripleStack/README.md

 Notice the code segments in between the `<?js` and `?>`.
 This is where you can do computation and make use of the variables defined and modified in the model and controller files.

 Also notice the `spit()` function being called in these segments.
 This is a special function that allows you to output text at that point in the view file, which will be added to the final output sent back to the client.

+The output produced by these 3 default files can then be accessed at <a href="http://localhost" target="_blank">http://localhost</a> (or <a href="http://localhost:82" target="_blank">http://localhost:82</a>, for example, if your your httpPort configuration variable is set to 82).